UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/02-filedir.md

 > ## Relative Path Resolution
 >
-> Using the filesystem diagram od shell-lesson-data, if `pwd` displays `/shell-lesson-data/molecules`,
+> Using the filesystem diagram of shell-lesson-data, if `pwd` displays `/shell-lesson-data/molecules`,
 > what will `ls -F ../creatures` display?
 >
 > 1.  `../creatures: No such file or directory`